 3. Choose Your Topic

-It's important to decide what your newsletter will be about.
+One of the most important newsletter email tips is to decide what your newsletter will be about.
 This will vary depending on your business, and will likely be a mix of offers, tips, and announcements.

 For example, if you're a fashion retailer, you'll likely send information about new lines of clothing or upcoming sales.
 If you're in travel, you'll talk about destinations and great deals.
 If you're in real estate, you'll showcase new properties and share home buying tips.
 And if you own a restaurant, you'll talk about new dishes and maybe offer coupons.

-There are more email newsletter content ideas later in this guide.
+There are more email newsletter content ideas later in this guide including community newsletter ideas.

 4. Write Your Email Subject Line